HaoboGu/rmk/docs/src/configuration.md

     - Need to distribute `build.rs`, users cannot use the lib without this file, which is not a common way generally
     - LOTS OF work

+- Rust's procedural macro: add a macro like `#[rmk_main]` and add everything needed in compile-time
+  - pros:
+    - Extendable, flexible, and powerful, proc macro can do everything
+    - No need to distribute `build.rs`
+    - Possible to make user's usage even much simpler
+  - cons:
+    - `rmk-macro` becomes a mandatory dependency
+    - LOTS LOTS OF MACRO work
+    - Developing proc macro might become a barrier for people who want to contribute to RMK

+Okay, I'll try the third approch first: writing proc macros for RMK's configuration system.
+It brings simplicity for end-users but adds complexity to developers.
+I think that RMK should consider users experient as the most important thing, that's why proc macro wins.

 ## Configuration file

 A `toml` file named `rmk.toml` is used as a configuration file.
 The following is the spec of `toml`: